Your customer service is only as good as your customer service agents

-I’ve been in the customer service game all of my life and in all of that time, nothing has changed.
+I’ve been in the customer service agent game all of my life and in all of that time, nothing has changed.
 Technology evolves, concepts come and go and the only constant throughout the years is the people.

 Buzz words mean nothing